 Kevin W. Mooney has served as our Executive Vice President and President, General Markets Group since January 2010.
 He joined us in July 2008 as our Chief Commercial Officer.
 Before joining Blackbaud, Mr. Mooney was a senior executive at Travelport GDS from August 2007 to May 2008.
 As Chief Commercial Officer of Travelport GDS, one of the world's largest providers of information services and transaction processing to the travel industry, Mr. Mooney was responsible for global sales, marketing, training, service and support activities.
 Prior to that he was Chief Financial Officer for Worldspan from March 2005 until it was acquired by Travelport in August 2007.
 Mr. Mooney has also held key executive positions in the telecommunications industry and he served as a member of the Board of Directors of Level 3 Communications, Inc., a publicly traded global managed network services company, from October 2014 to November 2017.
-He holds a BS in Finance from Seton Hall University, and a MBA in Finance from Georgia State University.
+Prior to that he served on the Board of Directors of tw telecom from August 2005 until it was acquired by Level 3 in October 2014.
+He holds a BS in Finance from Seton Hall University, and an MBA in Finance from Georgia State University.

 Kevin P. Gregoire joined us as Executive Vice President and President, Enterprise Markets Group in April 2018.
-Prior to joining us, Mr. Gregoire was Group President of the Financial Institutions Group at Fisery, a global technology provider serving the financial services industry, from March 2014 until February 2018.
+Prior to joining us, Mr. Gregoire was Group President of the Financial Institutions Group at Fiserv, a global technology provider serving the financial services industry, from March 2014 until February 2018.
 He joined Fiserv in December 2002 and served in other key leadership roles including Division President and Chief Operating Officer, Card Services, and Senior Vice President of Product and Network Strategy.
 Mr. Gregoire is also a veteran of the United States Army, where he served as Lieutenant in the Corps of Engineers and was awarded three Army Commendation Medals.
-He holds a BS from the United States Military Academy at West Point, and a MBA from the F.W.
+He holds a BS from the United States Military Academy at West Point, and an MBA from the F.W.
 Olin School of Business at Babson College.